 Good Practice Checklists

 The Good Practice Checklist originated from work by Caroline Fox and Sean McWhinnie in 2003 on a joint Athena Project and Royal Society of Chemistry programme.
 The current version, developed by Caroline and Sean, is structured to meet the needs of departments preparing applications for Athena SWAN, and the Institute of Physics’ (IOP) Juno good practice awards.
+The checklist is designed for all academic departments, STEMM and AHSSBL, and all staff groups, including professional and support staff. staff.

 The checklist is designed with a focus on women’s careers.
 However, as the checklist measures good practice in the department it can be used to focus on other diversity strands.